-It is helpful if you can speak good English so that you can fully participate in the full range of PARS activities.
-However, if you live in a country where PARS training is delivered through an organisational licence, you may be able to join an existing team of PARS trainers who can help you with translation.
+It is helpful if you can speak good English so that you can fully participate in the full range of PARS activities internationally.
+However, if you live in a country where there is a PARS Hub, you may be able to join an existing team of PARS trainers who deliver PARS in the local language and can also help you with translation where necessary.

 What does it cost to become a PARS Licensed Trainer?

 The cost for a PARS training licence is included in our T2T sessions.
 Cost for the T2T depends on several things, including length of the licence (see below).
-For the cost for the next T2T, which includes a two year licence, please click here.
+For current Licence Fees and Course Registration Fees, please contact us.

 The only other cost is a Course Registration Fee, which is payable for each course you deliver.
 For current Course Registration Fees, please contact us.

 How long does my PARS License run for?

 Initial PARS Trainers Licences are normally valid for two years.
 However, we are happy to consider other time periods in certain circumstances.

 What happens when my licence expires?

 We hope that you will renew your licence once it runs out!
 However, if you do not renew, you are no longer able to deliver PARS training, use any of the PARS materials or to benefit from being part of the PARS Licensed Trainer Team.

 Can I charge for the PARS training I deliver?